 Prerequisite software and third-party dependencies required for the Genesys Engage cloud private edition environment.

-This article describes the prerequisites and third-party infrastructure services (dependencies) you need to deploy before deploying Genesys Engage services.
+This article describes the prerequisites and third-party infrastructure services (dependencies) you must deploy before deploying Genesys Engage services.

 - Domain Name System (DNS)